tidymodels/shinymodels/tests/testthat/_snaps/twoclass_plots.md

       plot_twoclass_pred_numcol(org, org$y_name, "AXL")
     Condition
       Error in `first_level()`:
-      ! 'class' is not a column in the dataset
+      ! class is not a column in the dataset.

----

-    object 'y_name' not found

----

-    object 'potato' not found

 # can accurately plot predicted probabilities vs. a factor column plot